 Many people think it’s breast cancer, but that’s not the right answer.
-Heart disease is the No. 1 killer of women, accounting for 22.4 percent of women’s deaths in 2013.
-Cancer—and that’s all forms of cancer combined, not just breast cancer—came in second place.
+Heart disease is the No. 1 killer of women, accounting for 1 in 5 deaths each year.
+Cancer—and that’s all forms of cancer combined, not just breast cancer—comes in second place.

 Heart disease is traditionally thought of as a man’s disease, which is one reason why many people don’t know it’s the leading cause of death in American women.
-In fact, heart disease affects more women than men, says dietitian Rose Langley, RD, LDN, with UNC REX Heart & Vascular.
+In fact, heart disease affects more women than men.

 When anyone suffers a heart attack, getting immediate medical help is crucial in helping save that person’s life.
 But women having a heart attack are more likely to experience different symptoms than the ones commonly portrayed on TV and in movies, such as crushing pain to the chest.
 For that reason, they may not realize they need to call 911.

 Here’s what you need to know about heart attack signs and symptoms:

 In men: Heart attacks are sometimes described as feeling like an elephant is sitting on your chest.
 And while chest pain is a common heart attack symptom in men, it’s often much subtler.
 Most heart attacks start slowly as mild pain or discomfort.
 People often dismiss heart attack warning signs as heartburn or a pulled muscle, causing them to wait too long before getting help.

 In women: The most common heart attack symptom in women, as with men, is chest pain or discomfort.
 However, sometimes women have heart attacks and feel no chest pain at all, and women are more likely than men to experience some of the other common symptoms.